LongerVisionRobot/STM32F767ZI-Full-Stack/Part1_Introduction/02_Programming_for_STM32/02_led_blinking.md

 # 2.2 FIRST STM32 Project - LED Blinking

-As any other programming languages, our first Arduino Project is also "Hello World", without hardware wiring.
+As any other programming languages, our first STM32 Project is also "Hello World", without hardware wiring.
 The code is of standard Arduino coding convention, namely, composed of a **setup()** function and a **loop()** function.

 ## Sketch
 The code can be found at [Examples_Arduino - geek-workshop - studynotes - _001_HelloWorld - _001_HelloWorld.ino](https://github.com/LongerVisionRobot/Examples_Arduino/blob/master/geek-workshop/studynotes/_001_HelloWorld/_001_HelloWorld.ino).